until 14 June

 BREDA EN TILBURG VOOR VREDE is a group of people from the Breda and Tilburg area who oppose militarization and the promotion of war.
 They resist the systems of inequality and oppression that are the root causes of the wars we see around us today.
 They organize actions and hold meetings to inform people about local developments and the broader context surrounding this issue.

-During (un(h)armed), they organize a critical freedom walk on May 5 (Liberation Day).
-Along the route through Breda, they will pause—literally and figuratively—to reflect on what freedom and peace actually mean today, since the “liberation” from fascism in World War II.
+During (un(h)armed), they organized a critical freedom walk on May 5 (Liberation Day).
+Along the route through Breda, they paused, literally and figuratively, to reflect on what freedom and peace actually mean today, since the “liberation” from fascism in World War II.
 How free are we really, and what does the slogan “never again” mean in this era of pervasive fascism?

 In addition, they invited Stop Wapenhandel to give two workshops.